GaRLILEO: Gravity-aligned Radar-Leg-Inertial Enhanced Odometry: Experiment Results

 \subsection{Effect of Gravity Factors on State Estimation Accuracy}

-In this section, we evaluate the effect of our gravity factors on two different sub-experiments: 1) accuracy of local gravity estimation, and 2) accuracy of odometry estimation.
+In this subsection, we evaluate the effect of our gravity factors $\mathbf{r_{\mathcal{S}^2}}, \mathbf{r_{post}}$ on two different sub-experiments: 1) effect of the soft $\mathcal{S}^2$-constrained gravity factor, and 2) effect of the post optimization.

-\textit{1) Accuracy of Local Gravity Estimation:} In the first sub-experiment, we aimed to highlight the effectiveness of the soft $\mathcal{S}^2$-constrained gravity factor by comparing the accuracy of the estimated local gravity vector between the full model of GaRLILEO: \textbf{Ours} and the model without the factor: \textbf{w/o} $\mathbf{r_{\mathcal{S}^2}}$.
+\textit{1) Effect of the Soft $\mathcal{S}^2$-Constrained Gravity Factor:} In the first sub-experiment, we aimed to highlight the effectiveness of the soft $\mathcal{S}^2$-constrained gravity factor by comparing the accuracy of the estimated local gravity vector between the full model of GaRLILEO: \textbf{Ours} and the model without the factor: \textbf{w/o} $\mathbf{r_{\mathcal{S}^2}}$.
 Ground-truth local gravity $\mathbf{g}^{*}_t$ was obtained by (i) rigidly aligning the ground truth pose to the estimated trajectory with Evo Trajectory Evaluator~\citep{grupp2017evo}, (ii) B-spline interpolation of the aligned poses at the estimating timestamps, and (iii) rotating the global gravity vector into the local frame using aligned ground truth orientation as follows:

 To evaluate roll and pitch observation accuracy, we use the mean angular error of the estimated local gravity vectors over each sequence.